 If you’re thinking about getting a few Marimo moss balls, you probably want to know how many will comfortably fit in your aquarium.
 For the most part, you want to add just enough moss balls to create a balanced aquascape.
-While at the same time you want to make sure you leave enough room for your fish to swim, and so your moss balls can grow and flourish.
-A good rule of thumb to follow is that you should add 1 to 3 moss balls per gallon.
+While at the same time you want to make sure you leave enough room for the moss balls to grow and flourish.
+A good rule of thumb to follow is that you should aim to add at least 1 to 3 moss balls per gallon.

 How Many Moss Balls in a 5 Gallon Tank?

-If you have a five gallon rectangular tank then you should plan on adding at least 5 to 8 moss balls to your aquarium.
+If you have a five gallon rectangular tank then you might want to think about adding at least 5 to 8 moss balls to your aquarium.
 Since most rectangular 5 gallon tanks measure 16” L x 8” W x 10” H, that means their base has an area of 128 square inches.
-In order to fill ¼ of your aquarium with moss balls, you will need to add five 2.5 inch moss balls, or you can add smaller moss balls and let them grow out to fill your aquarium.
+In order to fill ¼ of your aquarium with moss balls, you will need to add five 2.5 inch moss balls, or you can add few extra smaller moss balls and let them grow out to fill your aquarium.

 How Many Moss Balls in a 10 Gallon Tank?